Our Technology

 Use Cases

-Physical Attachment of Implants to Tissue
+Physical Attachment to Surrounding Tissue

 Concealment of Implants